Takashiidobe/notes/src/books/game-programming-patterns/data-locality.md

 RenderComponent* renderComponents = new RenderComponent[MAX_ENTITIES];
 ```

-Instead of using pointers, we\'ll directly update each.
+Instead of using pointers, we'll directly update each.

 ```cpp
 while (!gameOver) {